typeddjango/awesome-python-typing/README.md

 - [flake8-pyi](https://github.com/ambv/flake8-pyi) - Plugin for Flake8 that provides specializations for type hinting stub files.
 - [flake8-typing-imports](https://github.com/asottile/flake8-typing-imports) - Plugin which checks that typing imports are properly guarded.
 - [flake8-typing-only-imports](https://github.com/sondrelg/flake8-typing-only-imports) - flake8 plugin that helps identify which imports to put into type-checking blocks, and how to adjust your type annotations once imports are moved.
-- [wemake-python-styleguide](https://github.com/wemake-services/wemake-python-styleguide) - The strictest and most opinionated python linter ever.
+- [wemake-python-styleguide](https://github.com/wemake-services/wemake-python-styleguide) - The strictest and most opinionated Python linter ever.

 ### Testing